PlusVanilla/Titanium-Optimized/README.md

 ## Getting Started

-**Titanium requires a supported driver for the graphics card to work properly, see [Sodium's Driver Compatibility](https://github.com/CaffeineMC/sodium-fabric/wiki/Driver-Compatibility) to learn how to upgrade them.**
+**Titanium Optimized requires a supported driver for the graphics card to work properly, see [Sodium's Driver Compatibility](https://github.com/CaffeineMC/sodium-fabric/wiki/Driver-Compatibility) to learn how to upgrade them.**

 ## Feature